 Also you won’t get your money back if you’ve connected to the VPN service more than 100 times in total.
 This is harsh in comparison to the ‘no questions asked’ refund guarantees offered by top VPN providers.

 If you do qualify for a refund, simply contact the AVG support team – iOS users will have to go direct to the App Store.

 It’s only possible to purchase AVG Secure VPN using a credit card or PayPal.
 This limitation puts it well behind its competitors in terms of variety of payment methods.

 We’d love to see the option to pay with cryptocurrencies, as well as a international options like AliPay or WorldPay.

 Speed & Reliability

-As was to be expected, latency was unacceptably high, even on same-city connections, with London coming in at 17ms.
+Latency was unacceptably high, even on same-city connections, with London coming in at 16ms.
 This means that keen gamers will probably want to look elsewhere, especially considering the fact that some of our top-tier providers offer ping of as low as 1-2ms for a similar monthly cost.

 To find out about our speed testing methodologies, please read How We Review VPNs.

-Coverage is best in North America and Europe, so users in these continents needn’t worry too much.
-We were pleasantly surprised to see a choice of 15 different cities across the US, putting AVG up there with some of our top-tier providers in terms of choice in this country.
-There’s also city-level server choice in a handful of other countries, including Germany, Russia, Spain and the UK.
+AVG’s server coverage is best in North America and Europe.
+It gives a choice of 15 different cities across the US, which puts AVG up there with some of the best VPN providers for the US.
+There are also city-level servers in a few other countries, including Germany, Russia, Spain and the UK.